Facts & Figures

 The Statistics and Research department provides industry stakeholders with the latest boating industry forecasts, market data, research and trends.

-73 percent of boat owners in the U.S. in 2011 had an annual household income less than $100,000.
+76% of boat owners have a household income less than $100,000.

 Source: National Marine Manufacturers Association, 2012 Recreational Boating Statistical Abstract

 Click here to view a detailed summary of NMMA's 2012 Recreational Boating Statistical Abstract.